JLChnToZ/VRCHybridGI/README.md

 # VRC Hybrid GI

-This is a lighting model (not a complete shader) designed to use in VRChat, where it supports many community de-facto standard lighting systems.
-Currently, it bundles following lighting systems:
+This is a [custom lighting model](https://docs.unity3d.com/2022.3/Documentation/Manual/SL-SurfaceShaderLighting.html) (not a complete shader) designed to use in VRChat, where it supports many community de-facto standard lighting systems.
+Currently, it bundles following:

 - [LTCGI](https://ltcgi.dev/)
 - [VRC Light Volumes](https://github.com/REDSIM/VRCLightVolumes)